alextsfox/academic-kickstart/content/post/rTREES/index.md

 base                  *  /Users/alex/opt/anaconda3
 ```

-Note that this is the same directory that shows up first in your PATH.

-When we create new environments, those go in subdirectories of the base directory.
+When we create new environments in conda, those go in subdirectories of the base directory.
-Say we make a new virtual environment called "rTREES_env" and activate it:
+When we make the "rTREES_env" environment and activate it, we can see that conda will install things to the `/Users/alex/anaconda3/envs/rTREES_env` directory:

 ```bash
 (base) alex@Alex-MacBook-Pro ~ % conda activate rTREES_env